e-frank/yii2-data/README.md

 1. ```incremental => false``` (default) unlinks all orderItems except the ones passed in ```$data```.
 2. additionally to unlink, ```delete => true``` also deletes these models. it has no effect on ```incremental => true```
+3. if relation configuration values are not explicitly set, the default values at root level are used

 pass all needed relations to the configurations array. you can customize the processing of related data as shown below, like link/unlink and delete/skip behavior.